-The spike recovery was evaluated by spiking four levels of human CD40L into serum plasma.
-Recoveries were determined in 4 independent experiments with 6 replicates each.
-The amount of endogenous human CD40L in unspiked serum was subtracted from the spike values.
-The recovery ranged from 78-112% with an overall mean recovery of 91%.
+The spike recovery was evaluated by spiking 4 levels of human CD40L into serum and plasma.
+Recoveries were determined in 3 independent experiments with 6 replicates each.
+The unspiked serum and plasma was used as blank in these experiments.
+The recovery ranged from 87-112% with an overall mean recovery of 99%.